catherinearnett/byte-premium-tool/README.md

 Entropy over characters and byte-character ratio are calculated by the tool from any texts in the language. **The uploaded texts do not have to be parallel. **

-The only feature of the languages that must be provided is writing system type (alphabet, abugida, abjad, logography).
+If the script is not in the dataset of 1155 languages, the only feature of the languages that must be provided is script type (alphabet, abugida, abjad, logography).
 Descriptions of these types can be found in Appendix C of the paper.
-We recommend finding the script type on the Wikipedia page for the script [script_type.png].
-You should also provide language family, which can be looked up on [Glottolog](https://glottolog.org/glottolog/language), and script name (not the ISO 15924 code, but the actual name) if possible, e.g. Latin, Ge'ez, Burmese.
+We recommend finding the script type on the Wikipedia page for the script.
+You should also provide language family, which can be looked up on [Glottolog](https://glottolog.org/glottolog/language), if possible.

 ```
-python byte_premium_tool.py -l1 arb_arab -t1 arb.txt -w1 abjad -s1 Arabic -f1 Afro-Asiatic -l2 eng_latn -t2 eng.txt -w2 alphabet -s2 Latin -f2 Indo-European
+python3 byte_premium_tool.py \
+--language1=xx1_xxxx --language2=eng_latn \
+--text1=xx1_xxxx.txt --script_type1=alphabet\
 ```

-## Version and Requirements

-*  scipy

 ## How to Cite